 JULIE AJINKYA ’03

 Julie Ajinkya, Ph.D., is the vice president of applied research at the Institute for Higher Education Policy (IHEP).
 Her research interests include equity in postsecondary education and innovative models that improve degree completion for underserved populations.
 Prior to joining IHEP, Ajinkya worked at the Center for American Progress (CAP), where she focused primarily on underserved populations and the impact that demographic change has on a diverse portfolio of policy issues.
 Her work at CAP culminated in the production of a book, All-In Nation: An America That Works For All, which argues that equity is the best model for economic growth and lays out a federal policy blueprint to close gaps between racial/ethnic groups and meet our future workforce needs.
-Ajinkya also serves as a visiting professor of government at Cornell University’s campus in Washington, DC, where she teaches courses on race, inequality and public policy.
-Ajinkya earned her M.A. and Ph.D. in government from Cornell University, a B.A. in political science from Amherst College.
+Ajinkya also serves as a visiting professor of government at Cornell University’s campus in Washington, D.C., where she teaches courses on race, inequality and public policy.
+Ajinkya earned her M.A. and Ph.D. in government from Cornell University and holds a B.A. in political science from Amherst College.

 CHRISTINE BADER ’93